-Will Medicare cover Tummy Tuck or Breast Lift Surgery after Pregnancy?
+Will Medicare Cover Breast and Tummy Surgery after Pregnancy?

 Medicare rebates for Breast and Tummy Surgery after pregnancy

 Will Medicare cover Tummy Tuck or Breast Surgery after pregnancy?

 However, rebates for Breast Lift surgery may apply if breast ptosis (drooping/sagging) is severe enough and strict conditions are met.
 Similarly, rebates may also apply for Breast Reduction surgery (subject to criteria and documentation approval).

 Rebates can only be requested after surgery has occurred, and is subject to criteria with no guarantee of coverage.